StrickTechnologies/Strick.PlusCon/docs/menu.md

 ### Multi-column
 A menu can have multiple columns.
 Use the `ColumnCount` property to set the number of columns for a menu (the default is 1).
 The menu's options are shown in a row, column order on a muti-column menu.
-You can use the `GutterWidth` property to control the spacing between columns (default is 3).
+Use the `GutterWidth` property to control the spacing between columns (the default is 3).

 ## Examples
 ```c#